Performance as an act of love

 “To me the performance of medieval music is an act of love, the love of making a contribution to humankind.
 It consists in sharing compiled knowledge from the perspective of an artistic mind”

-My aim is to interpret and present medieval music and its context for a wide variety of public.
-Hence my motto: The beauty is when one realises that every little step in the acquisition of knowledge transforms our image of what medieval music is to us.
+My motto: The beauty is when one realises that every little step in the acquisition of knowledge transforms our image of what medieval music is to us.

 I grew up in a family of artists surrounded by fine arts, music, and literature.
-Since I was a child I wanted to be a musician, a will that brought me to study in Barcelona, The Hague, and Basel.
-Nowadays I live between Basel and Barcelona and dedicate most of my time to medieval music.
-As a performer I am part of various ensembles of medieval, renaissance, and other styles.
-As a soloist I perform around Europe and America.
+Since I was a child I wanted to be a musician, a will that brought me to study piano in Barcelona, and The Hague, and medieval keyboards in Basel.
+Nowadays I live between Basel and Barcelona and dedicate most of my time to medieval music: performing, teaching and doing research.

-The reconstruction of sound is fundamental to me, and we are faced with a wide choice of aesthetics.
-The artist explores the sonority of the instrument and lets it speak, as if it were a medium between the public and the instrument.
+The reconstruction of sound is fundamental to me, we are faced with a wide choice of aesthetics.
+The artist explores the sonority of the instrument and lets it speak, connecting the public and the musicians’ mind.

 You can download my Bio/CV here (PDF).
 Contact me here to know what concert programs I can offer you.